1. An institution must be an educational member of AACSB to apply for accreditation.

-4. A preliminary review of the eligibility application is done by AACSB staff.
+4. A preliminary review of the eligibility application is conducted by AACSB staff.
 If the application is determined to include all necessary information, it will be escalated to the Initial Accreditation Committee (IAC) or Accounting Accreditation Committee (AAC) for a final decision.

 5. When the application is approved, a volunteer business school administrator (such as a dean) is assigned to the applicant school as a mentor to assist with the development of an initial self-evaluation report (iSER).
 This assigned mentor must avoid any appearance of conflict of interest.
 At this time, an AACSB accreditation staff liaison is also assigned to the school.
 This liaison serves as the primary contact person at AACSB for all accreditation-related questions.